unxs0/docker-odoo-adhoc/rancher-gce/postfix-dockprox/README.rst

 Designed for use with Rancher on a GCE Ubuntu VM.

-Uses AdHoc Rancher Catalog Odoo containers what have the special ENV variables for configuring postfix for mail proxy: VIRTUAL_ALIAS and VIRTUAL_DOMAIN
+Uses AdHoc Rancher Catalog Odoo containers what have the special ENV variables for configuring postfix for mail proxy: VIRTUAL_DOMAIN

-Shortly
+Rancher AdHoc base catalog item provides other Postfix configuration ENV items.
+Like myhostname, mydestination and relayhost.

+Details
 -------

 Just started nothing ready yet.